What is Menopause?

 - Overly dry skin – Stay away from over cleansing, instead of twice a day switch to once a day and use a Gentle Cleanser.
 Apply our Vitamin C Serum and Nighttime Moisturizer before bed and our Pumpkin & Vitamin E Serum + a Daily Moisturizer in the morning.

 - Thinning skin – Stay away from over exfoliating.
 Anti-Aging serums are your BEST FRIEND, they will help slow down the degeneration of skin cells and do wonders for aging, dry skin.
-Our Almond Milk Lotion is wonderful for an all over body moisturizer, gentle and hydrating.

 - Sensitive Skin – Stay away from anything with chemicals and fillers, often times drug store brands use harmful ingredients that tend to irritate sensitive skin more easily.
 Light exfoliation is key.
 Use a gentle cleanser daily and natural moisturizers.
 Take notice when trying a new product, if your skin develops a rash or seems irritated stop use immediately.